MonetDB/pymonetdb/doc/batchsize.rst

 New result set format
 ---------------------

-Starting at the next major release after Sep2022[*], MonetDB will support a new, binary result set format that is much more efficient to parse.
+Version Jun2023 of MonetDB introduces a new, binary result set format that is much more efficient to parse.
 This format cannot be used in the initial transfer of `replysize` rows but it makes the subsequent batches much more efficient.
 By default, pymonetdb will automatically use it when possible unless configured otherwise using the ‘binary’ setting.

-[*] At the time of writing, the name of that release has not yet been determined.

 Note that with the reply size set to -1, all data would be transferred in the initial response so the binary protocol could be used.
 As a special case, when